sfbrigade/research-group/projects/NewMemberEngagement/3-4_Implementation_BrigadehubProjectList/README.md

 * [User testing report: UX recommendations for the Code for SF project list](./UXRecommendations_20160720.pdf)

 ## To-Dos
-* Implmentations of the recommended UX changes to the Code for SF project list.
+* Implmentations of the recommended UX changes.
+We need experienced javascript/nodejs developers help implement the recommended UX changes.
 If you are interested, please reach out to the UX Research team at Code for SF.